 English

-At St Bede’s College, the skills of reading, writing, speaking and listening are the cornerstone of learning for our students and we strive to engender engagement and passion for ideas.
-We seek to encourage students to connect their learning in English to other subjects and to the world beyond the classroom.
+The skills of reading, writing, speaking and listening are the cornerstone of learning for our students.
+We strive to engender engagement and passion for ideas, seeking to encourage students to connect their learning in English to other subjects and to the world beyond the classroom.

 • Reading for pleasure